Misspelling of Moderna leads to tourist’s arrest in Hawaii

 In addition to the suspicious card, authorities determined that the travel information she provided listed she would be staying at a Waikiki Holiday Inn but didn’t include a reservation number and return flight information, court documents said.

-An assistant manager at the hotel confirmed to Lau she didn’t have a reservation.
-Lau said in the court document that he tried to call the number she listed but her voicemail was full.
+An assistant manager at the hotel confirmed to Lau that she didn’t have a reservation.
+Lau said in the court document that he tried to call the number she listed, but her voicemail was full.
 He said he emailed her and didn’t get a response.

 Lau said he searched for her on Facebook and found a photo showing a “distinctive tattoo on her left hip area.”